zfcampus/zf-rest/docs/basics/controllers.rst

   ``Resource`` instance and some configuration.

-Considering that most ``ResourceController`` instances follow the same pattern, PhlyRestfully provides an abstract factory for controllers that does the work for you.
-To use it, you will provide a ``resources`` subkey in your ``phlyrestfully`` configuration, with controller name/configuration pairs.
+Considering that most ``ResourceController`` instances follow the same pattern, ZFRest provides an abstract factory for controllers that does the work for you.
+To use it, you will provide a ``resources`` subkey in your ``zf-rest`` configuration, with controller name/configuration pairs.
 As an
 example:

 .. code-block:: php